dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 **Warning -** Please do not install any of the other packages except for which are mentioned below unless you know what you are doing.
 I have experienced unwanted errors, package conflicts ... due to the same.

-1. Control Node: Install **SSH server** when asked for **Custom Software to Install**.
-Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
-Unless you know what you are doing.
+1. Single Node: Install **SSH server** when asked for **Custom Software to Install**.

-2. Quantum/Network Node: Install **SSH server** when asked for **Custom Software to Install**.
-Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
-Unless you know what you are doing.

-3. Compute Node: Install **SSH server** and **Virtual Machines Host** when asked for **Custom Software to Install**.
 Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
 Unless you know what you are doing.

 6. Its about to get sticky